Let’s look at how to get your first credit card, as well as some tips that can make the process go more smoothly.

 What do you need to apply for a credit card?

 Applications typically ask for specifics like your legal name, Social Security number, gross annual income, current address and phone number.
-Before applying, you may want to gather documents like your I.D. and Social Security card for reference.
+Before applying, you may want to gather documents like a government-issued I.D. and Social Security card for reference.

 What to do if your application is denied